 Pictured, left to right: Rep. Lewis Hampton, Rep. Norm Smith, Rep. Gary Wilhelms, Frankie Bell, Sen. Jane Cease, Treasurer Tony Meeker, Kathy Boe-Duncan, Sec.
 Norma Paulus, Frank Brawner, Superintendent Verne Duncan and Fred VanNatta.

 The Capitol Foundation’s mission is to preserve our Capitol, share its history and engage Oregonians in our democracy.

 Together with our donors and Pacific Wonderland license plate purchasers, we’re connecting Oregonians to our shared history and heritage.
 Your tax-deductible gifts help Capitol visitors understand our past to better meet the needs of our future.
 Thank you for making a difference for all who live here.

 THE CAPITOL FOUNDATION NOW

-The OSCF board is comprised of four officers including the chair, vice chair, secretary and treasurer, six current Oregon State Legislators and up to 15 additional board members.
+The Capitol Foundation Board is comprised of four officers including the chair, vice chair, secretary and treasurer, six current Oregon State Legislators and up to 15 additional board members.
 At present, three emeritus members provide their expertise to the board.
 The executive director, under the direction of the board, oversees a team of staff who perform all day-to-day operations for the Capitol Foundation and consultants providing specialized services.

 Although the Capitol Foundation is now a standalone nonprofit, the President of the Senate and the Speaker of the House each appoint three voting directors from members of the Oregon Legislature.
 The Legislative Administrative Committee appoints the remaining voting directors who are nominated by the Capitol Foundation Board.
 Oregon is one of a small number of states in which the Legislature owns the Capitol.